KidWizardOfTheWeb/ReaperCo.ModManager/README.md

 <img width="592" height="666" alt="image" src="https://github.com/user-attachments/assets/d8187872-0b0d-4c82-92b6-bd372e3e1e46" />
 <br></br>

 3. Press the save button.
-If you have two or mods selected, this will open up a menu that will allow you to reorder your mods in terms of priority with drag/drop.
+If you have two or more selected, this will open up a menu that will allow you to reorder your mods in terms of priority with drag/drop.

 **You can skip this step by pressing "OK" if none of your mods have conflicting files, as this is for power users/mod priority fixes.**